Cravath’s London Office Moves to 100 Cheapside

 Our litigators bring their generalist training to bear on all phases of derivative actions, tackling the claims from every angle to achieve the outcome most in line with our clients’ objectives.
 We have served as trial counsel in numerous derivative and related proceedings, including most recently winning one of the only post‑trial defense verdicts decided under the entire fairness standard.
-We also handled one of the few cases brought under Section 220 of the Delaware General Corporation Law ever to go to trial with live witnesses and obtaining the first decision from a federal court to uphold and enforce a Delaware corporation’s forum‑selection bylaw.
+We also handled one of the few cases brought under Section 220 of the Delaware General Corporation Law ever to go to trial with live witnesses and obtained the first decision from a federal court to uphold and enforce a Delaware corporation’s forum‑selection bylaw.

 Cravath’s “strong bench of market-leading attorneys known for their extensive courtroom experience” brings a “dominant presence” to defending against all types of derivative claims, including cases proceeding in parallel with securities class actions, stand‑alone derivative suits and investigations of shareholder demands.
 (Chambers USA) We also have significant experience representing our clients in derivative actions arising from contemplated or hostile transactions, including mergers, acquisitions and other business deals, handling high‑stakes matters covering the full range of transaction‑related issues.

 We have served as counsel to corporations, officers and inside directors, outside directors, audit committees and other standing board committees, and special litigation and other ad hoc board committees.
-Many of the derivative cases and investigations we have handled in recent years relate to issues with a high degree of public exposure and scrutiny, including stock option backdating, executive compensation, corporate transactions, as well as the financial crisis, sexual harassment allegations, environmental disasters and other event‑driven matters.
+Many of the derivative cases and investigations we have handled in recent years relate to issues with a high degree of public exposure and scrutiny, including stock option backdating, executive compensation and corporate transactions, as well as the financial crisis, sexual harassment allegations, environmental disasters and other event‑driven matters.
 Our lawyers adeptly handle the complex and sensitive issues that can arise in connection with derivative claims, including questions regarding attorney representation and privilege, whether to form special litigation committees and their composition, and considerations of corporate governance in connection with potential settlement.

 Our litigators bring their generalist training to bear on all phases of derivative actions, tackling the claims from every angle to achieve the outcome most in line with our clients’ objectives.
 We have served as trial counsel in numerous derivative and related proceedings, including most recently winning one of the only post‑trial defense verdicts decided under the entire fairness standard.
-We also handled one of the few cases brought under Section 220 of the Delaware General Corporation Law ever to go to trial with live witnesses and obtaining the first decision from a federal court to uphold and enforce a Delaware corporation’s forum‑selection bylaw.
+We also handled one of the few cases brought under Section 220 of the Delaware General Corporation Law ever to go to trial with live witnesses and obtained the first decision from a federal court to uphold and enforce a Delaware corporation’s forum‑selection bylaw.

 Cravath’s “strong bench of market-leading attorneys known for their extensive courtroom experience” brings a “dominant presence” to defending against all types of derivative claims, including cases proceeding in parallel with securities class actions, stand‑alone derivative suits and investigations of shareholder demands.
 (Chambers USA) We also have significant experience representing our clients in derivative actions arising from contemplated or hostile transactions, including mergers, acquisitions and other business deals, handling high‑stakes matters covering the full range of transaction‑related issues.

 We have served as counsel to corporations, officers and inside directors, outside directors, audit committees and other standing board committees, and special litigation and other ad hoc board committees.
-Many of the derivative cases and investigations we have handled in recent years relate to issues with a high degree of public exposure and scrutiny, including stock option backdating, executive compensation, corporate transactions, as well as the financial crisis, sexual harassment allegations, environmental disasters and other event‑driven matters.
+Many of the derivative cases and investigations we have handled in recent years relate to issues with a high degree of public exposure and scrutiny, including stock option backdating, executive compensation and corporate transactions, as well as the financial crisis, sexual harassment allegations, environmental disasters and other event‑driven matters.
 Our lawyers adeptly handle the complex and sensitive issues that can arise in connection with derivative claims, including questions regarding attorney representation and privilege, whether to form special litigation committees and their composition, and considerations of corporate governance in connection with potential settlement.

 Deals & Cases